Home builders: showing the warm and cozy

 - Families with income of $100,000 or more, 37 percent of them completed a mortgage application online.
 Of families with income from $50,000 to $100,000, it's 27 percent.
 For those families making less-than-$50,000, 18 percent of them filled out the forms online.

-So if you've ever wondered about the importance of making sure your website functions perfectly as a mobile site, wonder no more.
+If you've ever wondered about the importance of making sure your website functions perfectly as a mobile site, wonder no more.
 It's critical.

 So before you hire a web design firm, take a look at how the mobile versions of their websites work.